turingschool/try-turing/teachers/what-is-bee/index.md

 ## What are we doing today?

-1. Store students in lists in _Arrays_
+1. Store students in lists called _Arrays_
 2. Randomly select a student from a list
-3. Create racndom pairs or small groups
+3. Explore ways to store student data

+<span role="img" aria-label="twinkle stars">✨</span>You will probably leave today with more questions than answers!<span role="img" aria-label="twinkle stars">✨</span>

 <a href="../">Back to Curriculum Index</a>